 Once complete the designer will provide a printed circuit board assembly document package to the assembly team at the electronic manufacturing service provider.
 A comprehensive printed circuit assembly document package typically includes the following:

-While it is possible for a PCA assembly team to quote and build a printed circuit assembly with an abbreviated version of this PCA documentation package, it is not recommended.
+While a PCA assembly team can quote and build a printed circuit assembly with an abbreviated version of this PCA documentation package, it is not recommended.
 Detailed documentation for the printed circuit board and printed circuit assembly means a lower probability that an error can pass from the design to the final product.
-Troubleshooting is also less complicated when the PCA documentation and PCA physical state becomes comparable “side by side”.
+Troubleshooting is also less complicated when the PCA documentation and PCA physical state become comparable “side by side”.

 Summary